jeblad/vscode-wikimediafunctions-snippets/README.md

 The snippets have a prefix that is the method name, and inside Visual Studio Code you might type additionel specifiers.
 Those are typically the class name or the name of an argument.
 It is also possible to write the snippets number, even if it is a bit awkward.
 Instance methods are found the same way as class methods, but the leading part is skipped on the assumption that it shall be appended to a variable of some sort.

 As this is snippets, there is no Intellisense available.
-This is a bit unfortunate, as the user must learn the method names.
+That is a bit unfortunate, as the user must learn the method names.
 They do although work as a typing aid, and especially well as an aid to get the arguments right.

 ## Libraries